elzik/fmsync/README.md

 ### Logging

-By default, only Information, Warnings and Errors are logged to both the console and to a file located in `C:\ProgramData\fmsync\Elzik.FmSync.ConsoleYYYYMMDD.log`.
+By default, only Information, Warnings and Errors are logged to both the console and to a file located in `C:\ProgramData\Elzik\fmsync\Elzik.FmSync.ConsoleYYYYMMDD.log` on Windows and `~/Library/Logs/Elzik/fmsync/Elzik.FmSync.ConsoleYYYYMMDD.log` on macOS.
 A new file will be created for each day that the tool is used and files older than 7 days are removed.

 ## Worker Service